KBR Horse Training Information

 "Keno the Untrainable"

 One of the interesting things which we have observed is how often adopters with little or no prior horse experience oftentimes are more successful in gentling their horses than adopters who have handled domestic horses.
 It seems that wild horses don't care much for the preconceived notions of folks who think they know what horses are all about based on their experience with domestics.
 Those adopters who are more interested in figuring out what makes their wild horses tick seem to catch on to the elements to which wild horses respond.
-This section is designed to encourage prospective and new adopters to assume the best mind set for gentling and training their new horses
+This section is designed to encourage prospective and help new adopters assume the best mindset for gentling and training their new horses

 The A-B-Cs of wild horse gentling